At notorious jail, guards feel heat for teen’s near suicide

-NEW YORK (AP) — Four guards accused of standing by while a teenage inmate tried to hang himself himself on Thanksgiving at New York City’s notorious Rikers Island jail have been suspended without pay.
+NEW YORK (AP) — Four correctional officers at New York City’s notorious Rikers Island jail have been suspended without pay after they allegedly stood by and failed to stop a teenage inmate from hanging himself on Thanksgiving, leaving him hospitalized in intensive care.

-Nicholas Feliciano, 18, remained unconscious in the intensive care unit of a hospital prison ward Wednesday, a week after he nearly died in his jail cell, according to the Legal Aid Society, the public defender organization that represents him in court.
+Nicholas Feliciano, 18, remained unconscious in a hospital prison ward Wednesday, a week after he nearly died in his Rikers Island jail cell, according to the Legal Aid Society, the public defender organization that represents him in court.

-Mayor Bill de Blasio called the allegations that officers failed to immediately intervene in Feliciano’s suicide attempt “deeply troubling.”
+Mayor Bill de Blasio tweeted the allegations that officers failed to immediately intervene in Feliciano’s suicide attempt are “deeply troubling.”

-“The people in our jails are human beings,” de Blasio wrote on Twitter.
+“The people in our jails are human beings,” de Blasio wrote.
 “Their well-being is our responsibility.”

 Correction Commissioner Cynthia Brann said in a statement the allegations were “extremely troubling and we are taking them seriously.”